Anmol-Ghadia/web-calculator/README.md

 1) check that no two operators are consecutive ✅ Solved by the first check

 ## TODO
-1) Make the app a PWA
+1) Add Commas according to international system of counting only for visual component
+1) Add 2 themes only, dark and light
+1) Fix Styling for History tab
 1) Refactor Code
 1) single decimal point gives Nan
 1) Fix Error and Nan situations
 1) Decrease font size for output if large number needs to be displayed
 1) Handle case where many digits are displayed
+1) Polish the PWA Features
+1) Test Fetures and styling on different devices
+1) ~~Make the app a PWA~~
 1) ~~Add more themes~~ Scraped for only two themes
 1) ~~Add Keyboard Support for the calculator~~
 1) ~~Add dark mode option for background only~~